zynbahmed/u2_lessons_express_consuming_apis/README.md

 ## Getting Started

-1. **Navigate to your code folder:**
+1. **Navigate to your GA folder:**

-Open your terminal and navigate to the folder where you want to create your project.
+Open your terminal and navigate to the labs folder within GA.

 2. **Create Project Directory:**